-Option two is to take a direct train to Galway which takes around 2h30 (34 euros a round trip), enjoy the city, maybe spend a night there, and then head to Doolin or to the Cliffs of Moher by bus, which I describe in the “Galway” paragraph.
+2. Dublin to Cliffs of Moher and Galway: Option two is to take a direct train to Galway which takes around 2h30 (train cost 34 euros for a round trip), enjoy the city and maybe spend a night there.
+Then, head to Doolin or to the Cliffs of Moher by bus, which I describe better in the “Galway” paragraph below.

-Hot tip: If you do take the above tour, sit on the right side of the bus when you head to the cliffs.
-The view is much prettier on this side as you have the ocean in front of you.
+Pro tip: If you do take the above tour, sit on the left side of the bus.
+The view is much prettier on this side of the Atlantic Way (between the cliffs and Galway) as you have the ocean right in front of you.

 Galway to Cliffs of Moher

-There is a bus that runs from Galway to the cliffs 5 times a day during summer, and 3/day in the rest of the year.
-The ride takes around 2h20 and it costs around 22 euros a return ticket.
+There is a bus that runs from Galway to the cliffs 5 times a day during summer, and 3 times a day in the rest of the year.
+The ride takes around 2h20 and it costs around 22 euros for a return ticket.

-If you need help finding accommodation in Galway, check out Booking.com, I highly recommend them!
+If you need help finding accommodation in Galway, check out Booking.com.